pyxy-dk/python-project-template/README.md

 * Create a new repo on GitHub using this repo as a template. ([HOWTO])
 * Make sure to turn off git `autocrlf`:\
   `git config core.autocrlf false`
-* To make the various integrations work you need to sign up with the different services (pyup.io, readthedocs, pre-commit.ci etc.) of course.
-Most of these have a free tier for open source projects.
 * Make it your own project.
 Search and replace the following strings with your project/repo/real name as applicable:\
   `python-project-template`\